kivy/kivy/doc/sources/guide/widgets.rst

             :width: 200

     **AnchorLayout**:
-    A simple layout only caring about children position, allows to stick the children to a position relative to a border of the layout.
+    A simple layout which only cares about its childrens position.
+It allows you to place children relative to the border of the layout.

-    `size_hint` not honored.
+    `size_hint` is not honored.

     .. only:: html